 Free Electives (2 hours)

-Both lower-and upper division courses may count as free electives, but students must complete at least 51 hours of upper-division credit to qualify for graduation.
+Both lower-and upper-division courses may count as free electives, but students must complete at least 51 hours of upper-division courses to qualify for graduation.

 Fast Track Baccalaureate/Master's Degrees

-In response to the need for advanced education in Biomedical engineering, a Fast Track program is available to exceptionally well-qualified UT Dallas undergraduate students who meet the requirements for admission to the graduate school.
-The Fast Track program is designed to accelerate a student's education so that both a B.S. and an M.S. degree can be earned in five years of full-time study.
-This is accomplished by (1) taking courses (typically electives) during one or more summer semesters, and (2) beginning graduate course work during the senior year.
-Details of the requirements for admission to this program are available from the Associate Dean for Undergraduate Education.
+In response to the need for advanced education in Biomedical engineering, a Fast Track program is available to well-qualified UT Dallas undergraduate students.
+The Fast Track program is designed to accelerate a student's education so that both a BS and an MS degree can be earned in five years of full-time study.
+This is accomplished by (1) taking courses (typically electives) during one or more summer semesters, and (2) beginning graduate coursework during the senior year.
+Details are available from the Associate Dean for Undergraduate Education.